-Enable use of a corporate proxy for the off-site users.
-Use a Proxy Auto Config file (PAC file) to direct the browser launched on an off-site user's workstation to the corporate proxy for access to Genesys Multicloud CX services.
-See details here.
+- Enable use of a corporate proxy for the off-site users.
+Use a Proxy Auto Config file (PAC file) to direct the browser launched on an off-site user workstation to the corporate proxy for access to Genesys Multicloud CX services.
+See details here. - Upgrade the bandwidth of your Internet connections to account for the traffic generated by your off-site users.
+See details about requirements for typical agent applications here.
+See Bandwidth Requirements for general information about bandwidth requirements.